Madman10K/madman10k.github.io/README.md

 1. [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) - a C++ metaprogramming wrapper on top of the low level dbus C API that introduces type- and memory safety
 1. The modusmio.bg bulgarian hip-hop Instagram page(now deleted)

-Since 2018 I have developed and released over 40 FOSS projects, ranging from libraries, frameworks, game engines, development tools, CI/CD tooling.
+Since 2018 I have developed and released over 50 FOSS projects, ranging from libraries, frameworks, game engines, development tools, CI/CD tooling and more.
 Of course, there are many more projects that have not made it to their first release, with many being shelved.
-My current plan is reviving old projects, while creating some new software as well.
+My current plan is to revive old projects, while aiming to create some new software as well.

-I am also a student at the [Technical University in Sofia, Bulgaria](https://tu-sofia.bg), where I currently study Computer and Software Engineeringa for my bachelor's degree.
+I am also a student at the [Technical University in Sofia, Bulgaria](https://tu-sofia.bg), where I currently study Computer and Software Engineering for my bachelor's degree.